mashaan14/PAtree-SGC/README.md

 ```

 ## Dependencies
-The code was run in an Anaconda environment, with these packages installed:
+We used Anaconda environment to run the code, with these packages installed:
 - `conda install -c pytorch pytorch`
 - `conda install -c anaconda scipy`
 - `conda install -c anaconda scikit-learn`